All Products

 Reversibility Of Storage Class Transition

-When an object is transitioned to the Infrequent Access, Archive, Cold Archive, or Deep Cold Archive storage class, issues such as minimum billable size, minimum storage duration, and data retrieval fees are involved.
-For more information, see Transition storage class.
+Transitioning to IA, Archive, Cold Archive, or Deep Cold Archive involves minimum billable size, minimum storage duration, and data retrieval fees.
+Details are in Transition storage class.

 Reversible.
 When an object is automatically transitioned from the Standard storage class to the Infrequent Access storage class, you can also choose to have it return to the Standard storage class when it is accessed.